logo

 1. PDCA and Jidoka: Enabling Built-in Quality at the Source

-Jidoka, often referred to as "automation with a human touch," ensures that quality is built into the manufacturing process rather than being inspected after production.
+Jidoka, often referred to as "automation with a human touch," ensures that quality is built into the manufacturing process for robust quality control rather than being inspected after production.
 It is based on the principle that machines or operators should be able to detect abnormalities in real-time and stop the process immediately to prevent defects from flowing downstream.

 How PDCA Enhances Jidoka: